 Euphoria – HBO

-This teen drama follows a group of teenagers as they attempt to find their place in the world.
-With drugs, sex and plenty of drama to go around, this journey is one that may just have audiences smiling empathetically, even as they are squirming uncomfortably in their seats.
+This drama follows a group of youngsters as they attempt to find their place in the world.
+With plenty of drama to go around, this journey is one that may just have audiences smiling empathetically, even as they are squirming uncomfortably in their seats.
 Euphoria was renewed for a second season, although the first more or less had a solid conclusion.
 It seems this story has not yet seen its final destination.

 The Act – Hulu

 The Act follows the true story of Gypsy Rose Blanchard who murdered her mother, Dee Dee.
 In reality, Dee Dee suffered from Munchausen syndrome by proxy, which resulted in her faking numerous illnesses.
 Upon the deceit being discovered by her daughter, Gypsy resorted to murder.
 The Act chronicles the events surrounding this tragedy, which are so bizarre and troubling as to almost defy belief.
 A troubling series, but fascinating in all the right ways.